Polytechnic University of the Philippines Bataan

 Polytechnic University of the Philippines Bataan is a satellite campus of the Polytechnic University of the Philippines located in Elliptical Road, Brgy.
 Malaya, Freeport Area of Bataan (FAB), Mariveles, Bataan, Philippines.
-It was established in June 1976 as a Branch college of PUP in Bataan.
+It was established in July 19, 1966 as National Shipyard and Steel Corporation Barrio High School and became a Branch college of PUP in Bataan ten years later on July 1, 1976.